249d Ruttan Hall

 Ph.D., University of Michigan, 1987

-Joe Ritter teaches courses in labor economics, macroeconomics, and statistics for the Department of Applied Economics and the Humphrey Institute of Public Affairs.
+Joe Ritter teaches courses in labor economics, econometrics, and macroeconomics for the Department of Applied Economics.

 Before coming to Minnesota, he worked for the Federal Reserve Bank of St. Louis, Yale University, the University of Texas, and the U.S. Congressional Budget Office.

-Ritter’s publications have appeared in The Journal of Money, Credit and Banking, The International Labour Review, Economic Theory, and The American Economic Review.
+Ritter’s publications have appeared in Industrial Relations, The Review of Economics and Statistics, The International Labour Review, Economic Theory, and The American Economic Review.